connorzittrauer/CTEC-Demo/ai-information.md

 - ***Free tier***

 ### 3 Codex (Auditing)
-- VSCode Extension
+- VS Code Extension
-- ***Go Tier***
+- GPT-5.4

 ## ChatGPT Workflow
 ### Use Cases
 #### **I. Project Guidance**
-  - I started with the **/backend** of the application, I fed ChatGPT the project requiremnts and instructed it to walkthrough each step of the entire design process after submitting the requirements for the project.
-I specifically instructure to not offer every solution at once.
+  - I started with the **/backend** of the application.
+I fed ChatGPT the project requirements and instructed it to walk through each step of the entire design process after submitting the requirements for the project.
+I specifically instructed it not to offer every solution at once.
 Instead, we implemented each feature one at a time.
   -
 The **prompt loop** for the project looked like this at a high level: